nautobot/nautobot-app-device-lifecycle-mgmt/docs/admin/install.md

 Here you will find detailed instructions on how to **install** and **configure** the App within your Nautobot environment.

-!!! warning "Developer Note - Remove Me!"
-    Detailed instructions on installing the App.
-You will need to update this section based on any additional dependencies or prerequisites.

 ## Prerequisites

 - The plugin is compatible with Nautobot 2.0.0 and higher.